UPDATE (4.17.25): The following FAQ document has been updated to reflect new details of the university research funding program.

 How long will the program provide support?

-The program will provide up to six months of coverage, taking into account the remaining duration of the grant that was terminated.
+The program will provide up to six months of coverage, taking into account the remaining duration of the grant that was unexpectedly terminated.

 What portion of research costs will this new program cover?